Riiid-Team/AI-Learning/README.md

 - Gradient Boost
 -	K-Nearest Neighbors
 -	Naive Bayes
--	Multilayer Perceptron

-Models evaluated on the validation set were:
-- Decision Tree
-- Random Forest
-- Logistic Regression
+-	Neural Net

 ### Final Model
-Logistic Regression was the final model selected.
-It performed the best with an accuracy of x and AUC score of y.
+Random Forest was the final model selected.
+It performed the best with an AUC score of .692.
 Emphasis was placed on reducing False Positives.
-A False Positive means our model predicts that a user answered a question correctly, when their actual answer was incorrect.
+A False Positive means our model predicted that a user answered a question correctly, when their answer was actually incorrect.

 [visual of how model works]

 ### Conclusions
 #### What was best model?
-Logistic Regression

-#### How did the findings compare with what is known?
-Placeholder
+- Random Forest: AUC score of .692

 ### Future Investigations
 #### What are your next steps?
-Placeholder
+- Use this predictive model on Riiid's other educational programs.
+- Explore more features and different modeling like xgboost and lightlgbm.
+- Improve model to predict new student performance.

 ## How to Reproduce
 All files are reproducible and available for download and use.
 - [x] Read this README.md
-- [ ] Download the aquire.py, prepare.py, and Final_Report.ipynb files
+- [ ] Download the aquire.py, prepare.py, and MVP.ipynb files
+- [ ] Run MVP.ipynb

 ## Contact Us
 Daniella Bojado